 6. Learning exists in the mind

 Knowledge is a fluid mix of framed experience, values, contextual information and expert insights.
-To practise knowledge management, students process information mentally through the processes of comprehension, understanding, and learning.
+To practice knowledge management, students process information mentally through the processes of comprehension, understanding, and learning.

 7. Learning and comprehension become progressively more organized